tw-library/library-api/README.md

 Kamu is an application that focus on managing a physical library, you can add books, borrow and return them.
 It's available here [http://twlib.herokuapp.com/](http://twlib.herokuapp.com/).

 The Kamu UI and API are separated.
-You can find the UI github The Kamu UI and API are separated.
 You can find the UI github here [here](https://github.com/tw-library/library-ui).

 This is the Kamu API and it is responsible for giving the UI the requested resources.